Turnitin Score Meaning: Percentage, Color & More Explained

 Why is my similarity score so high?

-How to lower my similarity score?
+How can I lower my similarity score responsibly?

-What does a 50% Turnitin score mean?
+What does a Turnitin AI score mean?

 Conclusion